Hotel Oran Bay

 The Hotel Oran Bay, Managed by Accor, is a luxury five-star hotel in Oran, Algeria.

 History

 The hotel opened on 8 September 2005 as the Sheraton Oran Hotel and Towers.
-It left Sheraton and joined Accor Hotels in 2021.
-It is set to be renamed Pullman Oran Hotel in 2022, following renovations.
+It left Sheraton and joined Accor in 2021.
+The hotel is currently unbranded, but is set to be reflagged as a Pullman after renovations.

 Facilities

 The hotel contains 321 rooms, 39 suites and 1 presidential suite.
 It contains a banquet centre with 3 ballrooms, each measuring 820 square metres.
 The hotel is served by Le Ciel d'Oran and El Andalus serving Spanish and Oriental cuisine, Canastal Brasserie and Le pub Bar which serves British Cuisine.